 Ethically and legally, consent is not considered to be informed unless the investigator(s) discloses all the facts, risks, and discomforts that might be expected to influence an individual's decision to willingly participate as a volunteer in a research project.

 Sample Consent Forms that you may edit for your own application are available along with this detailed list of items typically needed in an informed consent form.
+Sample Informed Consent-Cover Letters are also available and often times preferred by the IRB.
 Informed consent will need to fulfill the following requirements: